d10n/bashaspec/README.md

 # bashaspec

-Short, self-contained, and actually useful bash unit testing library.
+Short, self-contained, and actually useful unit testing library for bash, zsh, ksh, dash, and sh.

 There are tons of alternatives, but I was not satisfied with the ones I looked at.
 They tend to be one of:
 * huge multi-file frameworks like bats-core.
 Maybe useful, but requires installation and not simple to copy around.